draytht/ICS-311---Database-Manament-System/README.md

-ICS-311 Database Management System
+# ICS-311 Database Management System
-This repository contains assignments and projects completed for the ICS-311 Database Management System course at [University name].
+This repository contains assignments and projects completed for the ICS-311 Database Management System course at Metropolitan State University.
 The course covers the fundamentals of database management, including data modeling, relational algebra, SQL, and database design.

 Table of Contents
 Assignments